qbizzle68/pyevspace/docs/source/reference/api/vector.rst

 .. py:method:: Vector.__neg__()

-    Negates each component of self.
+    Negates each component of a vector.

-    :return: the negative of self
+    :return: the negative of a vector
     :rtype: Vector

 .. py:method:: Vector.__iadd__(other)